 Theoretically, you could read the news mindfully.
 I can imagine monks reading the news with equanimity, and then going about their day.

-But the news makes your job harder.
-If it makes you anxious, or if you suspect it may be having a negative impact on your life, experiment with ‘pausing’ the news or work towards removing it from your life.
+But being exposed to the news makes mindfulness harder.
+If reading the news makes you anxious, or if you suspect it may be having a negative impact on your life, experiment with ‘pausing’ the news or work towards removing it from your life.

 It’s up to you to choose what’s best for you.

 Hi there—my name is Ryan.
 My mindfulness practice kicked off in 2016 after I joined a ten-day silent retreat.
 I started Mindfulness Box because thinking about what makes humans happy, calm, and peaceful is endlessly fascinating to me.